 You should also bear in mind that the attributes described above are broadly interpreted, and are dependent on the experiences of each applicant, so there is no magic formula for the Personal Statement.
 But some key points to consider are:

-- Keep it focused and stick to 500 words maximum - it's all we need, and being concise is a useful skill
+- Keep it focused and stick to 3,000 characters (approx. 500 words) maximum - it's all we need, and being concise is a useful skill;

-- Show that you have really researched the course you are applying for and clearly link it to your future plans
+- Show that you have fully researched the course you are applying for and clearly link it to your future plans;

-- Ask an advisor and/or someone else to review your statement to ensure it reads well and is free of error and be sure to tell them what the Gates Cambridge criteria are
+- Ask an advisor and/or someone else to review your statement to ensure it reads well and is free from errors;